-Because of the specialist nature of the environment and curriculum offered at Chadsgrove, almost all pupils choose to stay at the school when moving on from Key Stage 4.
-If staff felt that the needs of a particular individual pupil could be better met elsewhere, they would do everything possible to support parents/carers in accessing more appropriate provision.
-Equally, if a parent wished to move their child to a different organisation, Chadsgrove staff would do all they could to facilitate a move.
+Due to the specialist nature of the environment and curriculum offered at Chadsgrove, almost all pupils choose to stay at the school when moving on from Key Stage 4.
+If staff felt that the needs of a particular individual pupil could be better met elsewhere, they would do everything possible to support parent carers/advocates in accessing more appropriate provision.
+Equally, if a parent carers/advocate wished to move their child to a different organisation, Chadsgrove staff would do all they could to facilitate a move.

 The curriculum at Post-16 is devised to enable all young people in Key Stage 5 to experience life in the community and, where appropriate, to access mainstream college in a supported way.
 Independent Living Skills such as simple cooking, learning how to do laundry and go shopping are developed as appropriate alongside skills such as travel training.
-The school organises a 'Moving On' event in conjunction with another local special school during the Spring Term to enable parents/carers and young people to gather information and advice about possible post-18 destinations.
+The school organises a 'Moving On' event in conjunction with another local special school during the Spring Term to enable parent carers/advocates and young people to gather information and advice about possible post-18 destinations.